o-power/new-car-registrations/README.md

 The CSS was checked using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 This returned one error which said the property "r" does not exist.
 However, "r" is a property of the circle svg.

 The website was tested on Chrome and Firefox.
-As the project requirments do not require a data dashboard to be responsive, the website was only tested to load on mobile devices and not to be responsive.
+As the project requirements do not require a data dashboard to be responsive, the website was only tested to load on mobile devices and not to be responsive.

 The links in the Data Sources section were checked to ensure they were working and opening in new tabs.